coolguy1771/crosswithfriends/README.md

 ### Contributing

-Down for a Cross is open to contributions from developers of any level or experience.
+Cross with Friends is open to contributions from developers of any level or experience.
 See the `Getting Started` section for instructions on setting up.

 Join the [discord](https://discord.gg/KjPHFw8) for discussion.